programmfabrik/easydb-documentation/en/webfrontend/datamanagement/search/find/find.md

 The checkbox in the right column searches *records without entry*, that is, For example, if you select this checkbox for a field with Name *Description*, and then click on <code class="button">Include in the search</code>, filter all records where the *description* field is empty.

-In *All object types* shows the secondary search in the upper part under *linked object types* common linked object types and possibly the type *file* which can be searched together.
+In **All object types** shows the secondary search in the upper part under *linked object types* common linked object types and possibly the type *file* which can be searched together.

-In *Common fields* the fields are displayed, which occur conceptually in all object types.
+In **Common fields** the fields are displayed, which occur conceptually in all object types.
 Note that here the translated name is used for comparison, not the database field name.

+In **Change history** you can search by user, operation, time period and *comment*.
+When searching for a *Comment*, the system checks whether the comment is contained in one of the records.
+If the search is limited to a certain user or a limited period of time, this information does not refer to the context in which the comment was created.
+The comments in the hits can therefore by created by other users and during other periods.

 Within individual object types, it will be displayed in *Common fields* if the field appears in more than one form.